 Please keep in mind that underwriting guidelines can and DO vary greatly between carriers and this is often a complicated maze for consumers to navigate.

-The secret to getting the lowest rate is placing you in a policy with the company who views you in the most favorable light.
+The secret to getting the lowest rate is placing you in a policy with the company that views you in the most favorable light.

-The truth is while the quote engine is a great place to start, if you are applying for life insurance with a health condition, it’s critical that you work with a broker who understands the complicated guidelines and will fight on your behalf to get the lowest rate for your situation.
+The truth is while the quote engine is a great place to start, if you are applying for high-risk life insurance, it’s critical that you work with a broker who understands the complicated guidelines and will fight on your behalf to get the lowest rate for your situation.

 We are one of the rare independent brokers that only sell life insurance so our experience and focus on this area benefit our clients greatly.

 With recent changes in the industry, there is now an increasing number of options for coverage without a medical exam.
 We can compare and discuss these options with you.

 If you are ready to get started, please fill out a quote request or always feel free to contact us with any questions.